 - Can't find any records of performances.

-Rhythmic Dreams is track fifteen on the 1994 James album Wah Wah.
+Lay The Law Down is track five on the 1994 James album Wah Wah.

 Details